-Certain actions are processed under the Expedited Grievance Procedure, specifically any activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents or THA employees; or any illegal drug-related criminal activity and alcohol abuse on or off such premises.
+Certain actions are excluded from the Grievance Procedure, specifically any activity that threatens the health, safety or right to peaceful enjoyment of the premises by other residents or VHA employees; or any illegal drug-related criminal activity and alcohol abuse on or off premises, not just on or near the premise.

-When the THA is required to give the resident the opportunity, for a grievance hearing, the notice shall inform the resident of his/her right to request such a hearing and the procedure to be followed in obtaining such a hearing; as: outlined in the THA's: grievance procedure.
-If a hearing is held and the decision of the hearing officer is in favor of the THA, a Notice to Vacate shall be issued in writing and specify, that if the resident fails to quit the premises within the applicable statutory period, or on the termination date stated in the Notice of Termination, whichever is later, appropriate action will be brought against the resident.
+When the VHA is required to give the resient the opportunity for a grievance hearing, the notice shall inform the resident of his/her right to request such a hearing and the procedure to be followed in obtaining such a hearing, as outlined in the VHA's grievance procedure.

-A written record of every termination and/or eviction shall be maintained by the THA and shall contain the following information:
+If a hearing is held and the decision of the hearing officer is in favor of the VHA, a Notice to Vacate shall be issued in writing and specify that if the resident fails to quit the premises within the applicable statutory period, or on the termination date stated in the Notice of Termination, whichever is later, appropriate action will be brought against the resident.

-- 1. Name of resident, number and identification of the occupied unit; - 2!
-Date and copy of Notice to Terminate or Vacate and any other notices required by State or local law; These Notices may be on the same form and will run concurrently; - 3.
-Specific reason(s) for the Notices (i.e., if a resident is being evicted for undesirable actions; the record shall detail the actions for which the eviction has been instituted and the section of the lease violated); and other facts pertinent to the issuing of the Notices described in detail. - 4.
-Date and method of notifying resident of reasons and showing a summary of any conferences with resident, including dates, names of conference participants and conclusions;
+A written record of every termination and/or eviction shall be maintained by the VHA and shall contain the following information:

-- 5. Dated and signed records of minutes of any hearing held; - 6.
-Date and description of final action taken; - 7.
-Date of Notice to Vacate.
+- Name of resident, number and identification of the occupied unit; - Date and copy of Notice to Terminate or Vacate and any other notices required by State or local law; These notices may be on the same form and will concurrently; - Specific reason(s) for the Notices (i.e., if a resident is being evicted for undesirable actions, the record shall detail the actions for which the eviction has been instituted and the section of the lease violated); and other facts pertinent to the issuing of the Notices described in detail. - Date and method of notifying resident of reasons and showing a summary of any conferences with resident, including dates, names of conference participants and conclusions; - Dated and signed records of minutes of any hearing held; - Date and description of final action taken; - Date of Notice to Vacate.